Helophilus: Lifecycle

 The adults are short-lived and survive for a few days to a few weeks.
 The adults lay their eggs in water rich in nutrients and organic matter.
 The eggs hatch after a short period which is highly dependent upon temperature.
 The larvae live in the mud at the bottom and have organs at the end of their bodies to help them breathe.
 The posterior end of the body is highly elongated into a telescopic siphon, which is extended to the surface and adjusted in length according to the depth of the water or mud.
 The larvae are called rat-tail maggots.
 The larvae are similar to those of genus Eristalis, Eristalinus, Anasimyia, Lejops and Parhelophilus.
 When fully grown, the rat-tailed maggots leave the water and make a small oval chamber in damp earth nearby.
 Its skin hardens and protects the pupae inside.

 Distribution

 Helophilus is mainly distributed in Europe, North America, Asia and New Zealand.
-There is a few obversations in Africa and South America.
+There are a few obversations in Africa and South America.

 The climate could influence the distribution.
 Helophilus tends to inhabit warm and wet places, and the adults prefer sunny places to sunbathe, such as the fresh leaves of Cow Parsley in Europe.